emreovacik/slate/source/index.html.md

 # Endpoints

 The Sendrater API provides several endpoints that allow you to retrieve information related to international money transfer rates, fees, and country lists.
-Below is a description of the available endpoints and how they can be used:
+Below is a description of the available endpoints and how they can be used.

 ## Get Origin Country List